-If you are going to hospital for non-emergency tests or treatment you will normally be expected to make your own way there.
-Please try to arrange for a friend or relative to take you to hospital and collect you after you have been discharged.
+If you're going to hospital for non-emergency tests or treatment you will normally be expected to make your own way there.
+Try to arrange for a friend or relative to take you to hospital and collect you after you've been discharged.
 Please pack a change of clothing to wear to and from hospital.